 Opera has also announced the availability of Opera News Hub in Kenya.
 Opera News Hub is a new online editorial platform where Kenyan content creators can produce, share and monetize their own content across the Opera ecosystem.
 Content creators who choose to produce their content with Opera News Hub have the potential to maximise their online visibility and reach an international audience of more than 350 million people using Opera products around the world.

 Opera News Hub was initially launched in Lagos, Nigeria in September 2019.
-In less than six months, more than 35,000 African content creators have joined the platform and who upload thousands of articles to it everyday.
+In less than six months, more than 35,000 African content creators have joined the platform and who upload thousands of articles to it every day.
 Opera News Hub also connects seamlessly with other Opera mobile applications, including the new standalone application Opera News Lite.
 This means that Kenyan users will be able to read more local stories when accessing the app thanks to the quick expansion of local authors on Opera News Hub.

-Fans who choose to download Opera News Lite on their mobile devices can now browse 4x faster on the app, thanks to the recent installation of local data centers in the Mombasa city.
-The new Opera local data center located in Mombasa has already proven itself by reducing connection latency, providing Kenyans with unprecedented speeds.
+Fans who choose to download Opera News Lite on their mobile devices can now browse 4x faster on the app, thanks to the recent installation of local data centres in the Mombasa city.
+The new Opera local data centre located in Mombasa has already proven itself by reducing connection latency, providing Kenyans with unprecedented speeds.
 “We believe that Opera News Lite will become the fastest online news application in the market.
-Due to its unique characteristics and by connecting to our local data servers in Kenya, users can be confident that they will access news faster than before regardless of any connectivity conditions.” said Arnesen.
+Due to its unique characteristics and by connecting to our local data servers in Kenya, users can be confident that they will access news faster than before regardless of any connectivity conditions,” said Arnesen.